DICKY1987/Pdoc/pdoc/integrated_economic_calendar_matrix_re_entry_system_spec_UPDATED__rev2.md

 - Enforce exposure caps (§8.1) and circuit breakers (§6.7); if blocked, log a non‑execution response.

 ## 17.4 Error Handling
-- If decision row invalid or checksum fails → log & skip; do not infer substitutes.
+- If decision row invalid or checksum_sha256 fails → log & skip; do not infer substitutes.
 - Propagate structured error/taxonomy in logs and responses; include `last_error`, `context`, `ticket` if applicable.

 # 18. Migration & Rollout Plan